DanielZlotin/codio/README.md

 ### Messaging

 Codio opens a completely new way of async communication between programmers.
-Recording codio messages is effortless the the messages contain dynamic information.
+Recording codio messages is effortless the messages contain dynamic information.

 ### Documentation
 Codio could be used to enhance code by appending codios to specific functions or libraries as help.